Every 2-3 years, I shift my professional focus. This time, I’m moving from PR to social video production and distribution.

 Assembling a Social Video Agency in Stockholm

 Today, I’m a freelancer.
-I love my current lifestyle, but planning, producing, and distributing videos require teamwork.
+I love my current lifestyle, but planning, producing, and distributing videos will require teamwork.
 It will require finding people with a very specific set of skills:

 What if we could assemble a Scandinavian agency of creative filmmakers, digital storytellers, and programmatic distribution experts?